 I first studied in a public school.
 Later my parents put me in a private one.

-The Spanish Imperfect is a tense for ongoing actions and situations in the past.
-That includes descriptions of things and people in the past, as well as what was going on at some point, what used to happen…
+The Spanish Imperfect is a tense for background information.
+That includes descriptions, what was going on at some point, what used to happen in the past… etc.

 The most typical cases where the Imperfect fits are: